 2. Rose Lapique (Sister Paule): Allowing God's grace to work in us

-Read the six letters Fr.
-Libermann wrote to her between 1842 and 1847 both before she entered the convent and while in the convent preparing to go on mission to West Africa.
+See Volume 1, pp. 33-43 for the six letters Fr.
+Libermann wrote to Rose Lapique between 1842 and 1847 both before she entered the convent and while in the convent preparing to go on mission to West Africs.

 3. Letters to Missionary Sisters: Preparing for Mission

-Read these four letters written between 1844 and 1847 while the recipients were preparing themselves for the West African mission of Guinea.
+See Volume 1, pp. 44-51 for the four letters to Missionary Sisters written between 1844 and 1847 while the recipients were preparing themselves for the West African mission of Guinea.

 4. Mother Marie De Villeneuve: A Saint Rebuked